 Meanwhile, construction on the 12-story Vic Village North across the street is nearly complete and is expected to be open for students in August.
 Plans have also been approved for a 13-story Vic Village East a block over, but construction on this may be bumped until Vic Village South is underway.
 No word yet on a Vic Village West.

 A new construction project on 132 Hill St. will replace the current structure, which is an old home built in 1922.
 The house has been uninhabited for several years and has fallen into severe disrepair, with missing windows, a collapsing garage, and a deteriorating foundation.

-The student housing slated to replace it will be built in a style similar to the new student housing across the street at the corner of Hill and Adams.
+The student housing slated to replace it will be built in a style similar to the new Ann Arbor rental housing across the street at the corner of Hill and Adams.
 It will consist of four six-bedroom apartments and one four-bedroom apartment and will target a more moderate price point than the luxury apartment buildings going up downtown.

 18-bed, four-story apartments near Elbel Field.